Sleep Apnea Surgery in St. Augustine, FL

 Why Some Patients Struggle With CPAP Therapy

 Continuous positive airway pressure (CPAP) is one of the most frequently prescribed treatments for sleep apnea.
 A CPAP machine uses a steady stream of air to keep the airway open, but not every patient finds it easy to use.
-Mask discomfort, dryness, claustrophobia, and travel inconvenience are just a few reasons many patients fail to tolerate CPAP or stop using it altogether.
+Mask discomfort, dryness, claustrophobia, and travel inconvenience are just a few reasons many patients in St. Augustine fail to tolerate CPAP or stop using it altogether.

 Recovery and Long-Term Outlook